 Each build and test cycle allows Zymergen to collect more data about how to produce a microbe that, for example, produces a higher yield of a valuable chemical.
 Consequently, Zymergen relies on processes that allow for capturing as much information as possible from these manufacturing cycles.

-Since implementing Camunda Platform, Zymergen has been able to increase the speed of process onboarding, reduce the number of manufacturing workflow deviations, and minimize the time spent analyzing data for process troubleshooting and optimization.
+Since implementing Camunda, Zymergen has been able to increase the speed of process onboarding, reduce the number of manufacturing workflow deviations, and minimize the time spent analyzing data for process troubleshooting and optimization.

-Three different groups of stakeholders at Zymergen benefit from Camunda Platform.
+Three different groups of stakeholders at Zymergen benefit from Camunda.
 Scientists use Camunda to define biological workflows to run automated protocols in manufacturing operations.

-These users, many of whom do not have software engineering backgrounds, are able to directly construct workflows that are executable with Camunda Platform.
+These users, many of whom do not have software engineering backgrounds, are able to directly construct workflows that are executable with Camunda.